mkallgren08/new-node-tree-app/README.md

   4. Fix the small range [issue](#known-issues) (Known Issue #1).
   5. Find/build a fix for the navigation event [issue](#factory-editing).
   6. Write automated tests.
-  7. Expand tests on asynchronous access and page concurrency to identify seemingly random errors with edit-hold generation and clearing.
+  7. Expand tests on asynchronous access and page concurrency to identify seemingly random errors with edit-hold generation and clearing; includes Known Issue #3.